Subjective Cash Flow and Discount Rate Expectations Journal of Finance June 2021 with Ricardo De la O (Download

 This paper studies how municipal governments jointly manage spending, credit market borrowing, and a public employee pension system.
 I model governments as levered investors who must meet non-defaultable pension obligations and may value government spending more than citizens.
 I quantify the model using data on California cities, including a new record of fiscal emergencies, tax increases required to maintain essential city services.
 After the financial crisis depleted pension funds, cities engaged in excessive risk-taking: the fiscal emergency option encouraged gambling for resurrection that kept cities vulnerable to shocks well into the recovery.
 To correct this problem, a spending cap works better than a restriction on risk-taking.

 California city governments are highly levered.
 They issue safe liabilities (bonds and pensions) and invest in risky equity-based pension funds.
-The cities with the lowest Assets - Total Liabilities are also the most exposed to risky pension funds.
+The most indebted cities (Assets - Total Liabilities) are also the most levered and the most exposed to risky pension funds.

 This paper studies the effect of public pension obligations on a sovereign government's commitment to repaying debt.
 In the model, the government can renege on its pension promises but suffers a cost from losing the trust of households about future pensions.
 Large pension promises act as a commitment device for debt because they require the government to have regular access to credit markets.
 The government's decision to default is driven by its total obligations, not just its debt.
 Thus, there is a range of pension obligations large enough to act as a commitment device without raising total obligations to the point of default.
 This otherwise deterministic economy has an endogenous cycle in which periods of high spending and increasing debt are followed by periods of pension reform and debt reduction.
 The model successfully produces high debt in excess of 100% GDP without default and back-loaded pension cuts that match salient features of recent reforms in six EU nations.